 Applies to: Exchange Server 2007 SP1, Exchange Server 2007 SP2, Exchange Server 2007 SP3

-Use the Get-IPBlockListConfig cmdlet to view the configuration information for the IP Block List configuration on a computer that has the Edge Transport server role or the Hub Transport server role installed.
+Use the Get-TransportRuleAction cmdlet to retrieve a list of all available transport rule actions that can be used with the Transport Rules agent on a computer that has the Hub Transport server role or the Edge Transport server role installed.

-To run the Get-IPBlockListConfig cmdlet, the account you use must be delegated the following:
+To run the Get-TransportRuleAction cmdlet, the account you use must be delegated the following: